 - Through collaborations with local organizations, unique internship programs have been established to help students gain practical work experience.
 The new Shopify internship program enables students to simultaneously pursue a Bachelor of Computer Science degree and an internship at Shopify (while receiving financial support from Shopify in the form of salary and tuition);

 - We help students in the Faculty of Science to develop and hone applied research and investigative skills through paid research internships and field placements, including the Dean’s Summer Research Internship (DSRI), the Health Science Research Internship (HSRI), and Health Sciences Field Placements.
 The DSRI program has been supported by the Office of the Dean of Science and by crowdfunding and enables students to do research through the summer to supplement their learning and gain experience in areas relevant to their degrees.
 HSRIs give Health Sciences students the opportunity to work in leading researchers’ labs on real scientific health issues.
-The HSRI program has been supported by crowdfunding efforts, a lead gift by the Mach-Gaensslen Foundation, and has now been endowed by the Faculty of Science with generous support from alumni and community members.
+The HSRI program was launched with a lead gift from the Mach-Gaensslen Foundation; following the foundation’s leadership in this area, several other Health Sciences Research Internships have been initiated and endowed at Carleton with the support of donors.
+Crowdfunding efforts from alumni, community members, and other supporters continue to supplement and expand the HSRI program.
 Through Health Sciences Field Placements, students gain the knowledge and skills needed to contribute to rapidly evolving healthcare and research landscapes locally and internationally.
 Field placements with diverse organizations are supported by the Health Sciences Field Placement Endowment Fund, a FutureFunder project that thrives thanks to contributions from alumni, faculty, staff, retirees, and other supporters;

 - In the Faculty of Engineering and Design, we help students enhance their learning and increase their ability to make significant contributions to their fields by supporting experiential learning opportunities.
 The Civil and Environmental Student Experience Fund provides resources for a wide range of opportunities outside of regular degree requirements—for example, attending conferences and workshops and participating in competitions.
 Similarly, the Capstone Design Project Fund makes resources and equipment available to students who are working on fourth-year projects that allow them to apply their skills and knowledge in a tangible way.
 Both the Civil and Environmental Student Experience Fund and the Capstone Design Project Fund are supported by multiple donors and crowdfunding efforts on FutureFunder;